andrew-yoo/project-euler/README.md

 ## About

 My solutions to the [Project Euler](https://projecteuler.net/) problems used under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 This repository is meant for me to track my personal progress, but feel free to take a look around.
-I am currently learning Python, but I might try some other languages as well.
-I may not have particularly optimized or elegant solutions, because all code is
+All code is original, e.g., not particularly optimized or elegant, and often represents my first successful script.

 ## Checklist